-Okay, so I have what could be called a small obsession with Cary Grant.
+I have what could be called a little obsession with Cary Grant.
 He’s one of my all-time favorite movie stars, and when I’m having a bad day, there’s nothing like watching one of his comedies to cheer me up.
 So when I saw that his former home in Palm Springs, California, was on the market, I had to check it out!

 It’s a 1927 Spanish house that sits on 1.54 acres and was Grant’s Hollywood hideaway for 20 years.
 The asking price for this piece of movie-star history is $2.9 million.

 The Great Room features a 40-ft vaulted ceiling:

 Cary Grant’s daughter Jennifer Grant (whose mother is Dyan Cannon), wrote a memoir about her famously private dad, called Good Stuff: A Reminiscence of My Father, Cary Grant.
 He retired from acting at the age of 62 to focus on being a father and spent the final 20 years of his life doing just that.

 If you read Rob Lowe’s memoir, he has a great story in it about going to pick up Jennifer for a date.
 Can you imagine knocking on the door and having Cary Grant answer in his bathrobe?

 The house doesn’t look very big, but there are 6 bedrooms, 5.5 baths, and 5 fireplaces.
 I’m loving the vintage green tile in this bathroom: